Q. Why did you start writing?

 Q. What’s your writing day like?

 It differs from day to day, but could be anywhere from ten minutes to ten hours.
 Sometimes I can spend an hour writing a page, other times I might be lucky to get a paragraph down on paper.
-However, I’ve had to impose a deadline in an effort to regiment myself more as I aim to have ‘An Act of God’ out for the summer in 2017.
-It sounds far away but in publishing terms its the blink of an eye.
+However, I find I work best to an advertised deadline which provides the necessary drive to ‘get it done’.

 Q. What are you reading now?